-“Smartwatches are a very recent innovation and are still going through fine tuning; mechanical watch and clock-making on the other hand is an art form that has been being perfected since around 1300, with the first wristwatch being made around 1868.
+“Smartwatches are a very recent innovation and are still going through fine tuning.
+Mechanical watch and clock-making on the other hand is an art form that’s been being perfected since around 1300, with the first wristwatch being made around 1868.
 In this time the mechanical watch has gone through several iterations resulting in what we see today,” says James Mainwaring, watch expert at Est.1897 and member of the British Horological Institute.

-We all know that technology is always changing and everybody wants that one thing, until they don’t (or until it becomes so ubiquitous, we can’t remember life without it – like how is the iPhone only 10 years old?).
+We all know that technology is always changing and everybody wants that one thing, until they don’t.
+Or, until it becomes so ubiquitous, we can’t remember life without it – like how did the iPhone only launch in 2007?

 “At the height of anticipation for smartwatches, many consumers couldn’t wait to have a piece of high technology on their wrist,” says Michael Grant of Michael Grant London.